hdShang/arxiv-daily/docs/cs-RO/2025-09-11/papers/250909484v1-bagit-an-adaptive-dual-arm-manipulation-of-fabric-bags-for-object-ba.md

 ---
 layout: default
-title: BagIt!
-An Adaptive Dual-Arm Manipulation of Fabric Bags for Object Bagging
+title: "BagIt!
+An Adaptive Dual-Arm Manipulation of Fabric Bags for Object Bagging"
 ---

 # BagIt!
 An Adaptive Dual-Arm Manipulation of Fabric Bags for Object Bagging